antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/datetime.rst

    (see :meth:`utcoffset` for details).
 Note that DST offset, if applicable, has already been added to the UTC offset returned by :meth:`utcoffset`, so there's no need to consult :meth:`dst` unless you're interested in obtaining DST info separately.
-For example, :meth:`datetime.timetuple` calls its :attr:`~.datetime.tzinfo` attribute's :meth:`dst` method to determine how the :attr:`tm_isdst` flag should be set, and :meth:`tzinfo.fromutc` calls :meth:`dst` to account for DST changes when crossing time zones.
+For example, :meth:`datetime.timetuple` calls its :attr:`tzinfo` attribute's :meth:`dst` method to determine how the :attr:`tm_isdst` flag should be set, and :meth:`tzinfo.fromutc` calls :meth:`dst` to account for DST changes when crossing time zones.